WCoppedge/Workout_Counter/README.md

 # Workout_Counter
-counts your workout and also gives you what workout to do
+Counts your workout and also gives you what workout to do Copy the file marked Python File and then put it into VS or VS code